quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 and congestion control into a single event.
 It has Base importance level; see
 {{Section 9.2 of QLOG-MAIN}}.

 All these settings are typically set once and never change.
-Implementation that do, for some reason, change these parameters during execution, MAY emit the `parameters_set` event more than once.
+Implementations that do, for some reason, change these parameters during execution, MAY emit the `parameters_set` events more than once.

+Parameters from loss detection and congestion control that are not recognized MAY be stored in `unknown_parameters`.

 ~~~ cddl
 RecoveryParametersSet = {